Introduction and access to Whitehall publisher

 The ‘More’ tab reveals additional menu items to create or edit your organisation’s content.
 Sometimes you’ll need to ask GDS to carry out or approve this content.
 You’ll see a message in red if this is the case.

-You can’t create or edit content that isn’t the responsibility of your organisation.
+You cannot create or edit content that is not the responsibility of your organisation.

 There are thousands of documents on GOV.UK.
 The filters on the left hand side of the Documents page in the backend help you to narrow the list to find only the document you want.
 You can use one filter or several at once.